BBC Children's and Education: Management

 BBC Children's and Education is part of BBC North.
 Management of the division, in-house production and broadcast and production of presentation links for CBBC and CBeebies is based there.

-Overall strategic responsibility for all of the BBC's services for children rests with the Director of Children's, Patricia Hidalgo Reina (since May 2020), with commissioning decisions made by a Head of Commissioning and Acquisitions for the 0-6 age group and 7-12 age group, respectively.
-The 7-12 age group is commissioned by Sarah Muller (since Feb 2021) with the 2-6 age group post waiting to be filled.
+Overall strategic responsibility for all of the BBC's services for children rests with the Director of Children's, Patricia Hidalgo Reina (since May 2020), with commissioning decisions made by a Head of Commissioning and Acquisitions for the 0–6 age group and 7–12 age group, respectively.
+The 7–12 age group is commissioned by Sarah Muller since Feb 2021, with the 0–6 age group post waiting to be filled.

 Programming

-BBC Children's commissions and acquires a wide range of programme types, including drama, pre-school (CBeebies), news, entertainment, and factual programming.
-CBBC and CBeebies is therefore often seen as offering a similar mix of formats to the wider BBC, albeit tailored to suit a young audience.
+BBC Children's commissions and acquires a wide range of programme types, including drama, preschool, news, entertainment, and factual programming.
+Therefore it's often seen as offering a similar mix of formats to the wider BBC, albeit tailored to suit a young audience.
 Byker Grove was one of the very few shows that was not aimed at young children, rather a more teenage/young adult audience as it dealt with some controversial themes.

-The longest-running CBBC programme is the magazine show Blue Peter.
-Other current programmes include The Story of Tracy Beaker, 4 O'Clock Club, Almost Never, The Dumping Ground, Got What It Takes?, Horrible Histories, Junior Bake Off, Sidekick, Odd Squad, Shaun the Sheep, Danger Mouse, and more.
+The longest-running programme is the magazine show Blue Peter.
+Other current programmes include Teletubbies, Clangers, Hey Duggee, In the Night Garden, The Story of Tracy Beaker, 4 O'Clock Club, Almost Never, The Dumping Ground, Got What It Takes?, Horrible Histories, Junior Bake Off, Sidekick, Odd Squad, Shaun the Sheep, Danger Mouse, and more.